sudoleg/YouTubeGPT/README.md

 > :information_source: For the best user-experience, you need to be in `Tier 1` [usage tier](https://platform.openai.com/docs/guides/rate-limits/usage-tiers), which requires a one-time payment of 5$.
 However it's worth it, since then, you'll have access to all models and higher rate limits.

-## Contributing
+## Contributing & Support :handshake:

+I’m working on adding more features and am open to feedback and contributions.
+Don't hesitate to create an issue or a pull request.
+Also, if you are enjoying the app or find it useful, please consider giving the repository a star :star:

-Feedback and contributions are welcome!
-This is a small side-project and it's very easy to get started!
-Here’s the gist to get your changes rolling:
+This is a small side-project and it's easy to get started!
+If you want to contribute, here’s the gist to get your changes rolling:

 1. **Fork & clone**: Fork the repo and clone your fork to start.
 2. **Pick an issue or suggest One**: Choose an open issue to work on, or suggest a new feature or bug fix by creating an issue for discussion.